 Refinance Expensive Debt Instead of Declaring Bankruptcy

 Many people may become bankrupt because they cannot afford to make monthly payments on their loans or credit cards.
 However, refinancing may be the better option.
 When you refinance a credit card or loan, you borrow money through a new loan which you can then use to pay off your existing one.
 With this option, you will get a new payment plan and interest rates that may mean a more manageable and affordable monthly payment than your previous option.

 Pursue Debt Consolidation

 Debt consolidation is similar to refinancing.
 Instead of just focusing on one loan, with debt consolidation, you pay off multiple credit accounts.
 To take this on, you need to be able to take out a large enough loan to pay off multiple credit accounts—which may not be possible for everyone.
-A home equity loan, credit card, or personal loan with monthly installments can work well for debt consolidation.
+A home equity loan, credit card, or installment loan can work well for debt consolidation.
 If you are able to consolidate debt, you can pay off multiple credit accounts while only having one monthly payment with a single interest rate.

 Consider Debt Settlement